lnagle/nyc-at-risk-housing/README.md

 ## About

 This project uses NYC Open Data (https://opendata.cityofnewyork.us/) to analyze the impact of climate change on housing in NYC.

+## Roadmap

+- [x] Make filtered and formatted new housing data ingestible into a local DB instance
+- [ ] Ingest extreme weather and sea level data from NYC Open Data.
+  - It may also be useful to seek out data about the impacts of Hurricanes Sandy and Ida, as FEMA flood hazard zones seem to have a quite specific meaning
+- [ ] Identify which new housing developments are at risk due to climate change in the next few decades by determining whether or not their lat/lon coordinates fall within flood plains
+  - [ ] Assess the impact to each borough individually
+  - [ ] Assess the impact against the number of livable units specifically (buildings alone are too course grained)

+### Backlog / Post-MVP
+- [ ] Expand assessment to include existing buildings
+- [ ] Examine the socioeconomics of neighborhoods that are impacted the most
+  - For example, East Harlem seems to be particularly prone to flooding, whereas the Upper East Side does not

 ## Installing and Running